kzlsahin/TriangularProbabilisticDistributionWithSEIR/README.md

-# Triangular Probabilisti Distribution Implemented into SEIR model
+# Triangular Probabilistic Distribution Implemented into SEIR model
 Animator of a SEIR model with triangular probabilistic distribution used for reovery transition.

 ## to see alive: